top of page

 Selling Pullets and Chicks

-You can also raise the chicks for a bit of time and sell them either right before they're laying or when they are laying.
-Some people don't want to mess with raising chicks.
-You can sell these chickens at a premium because you have invested the time in raising them for them.
+You can also raise the chicks for a bit of time and sell them either right before they're laying or when they start laying.
+Some people don't want to go through the hassle of raising chicks.
+After you raise chicks to adulthood, you can sell these chickens at a premium because you have invested the time in raising them for your customers.
+To find out more about raising chickens check out this article.

 There are many specialty chicken breeds that people will pay extra for to add to their flocks.
-Alternatively, you might sell ducks, turkeys, quail, guinea foul, or peacocks.
+People especially like raising chickens for their colorful eggs.
+Alternative to selling chickens, you might sell ducks, turkeys, quail, guinea fowl, or peacocks.

 A few other things to think about selling associated with chickens and poultry are; selling well-aged compost to local gardeners, and feathers to crafters.
 Bone broth is another item that can be a source of local income.

 Let me take a minute to add that not only do you need to raise the product but you have to put your business hat on and sell the product.
-Be prepared before you spend one dollar on this venture to get the word out, be prepared and professional when people call you about your product (call them back), and work on your marketing.
+Before you spend one dollar on this venture be prepared to get the word out and market your new business.
+Be professional when people call you about your product (call them back), and work on your marketing.

 Here are some additional resources on raising chickens for profit